-In June 2005, we entered into a vice president employment agreement with Mr. Murphy, our current Executive Vice President, U.S. Sales, which we subsequently amended in November 2006 and February 2011.
+In June 2005, we entered into a vice president employment agreement with Mr. Murphy, our current Group President, Commercial Operations, which we subsequently amended in November 2006 and February 2011.
 Mr. Murphy's employment remains "at will," meaning that his employment may be terminated by either party for any or no reason at any time.
-The agreement provided for a base salary of \$275,000 and a monthly car allowance.
-In connection with his appointment, we also granted Mr. Murphy options to purchase our common stock.
-For further information, see "Executive Compensation-Outstanding Equity Awards as of December 31, 2014."
+The agreement provided for a monthly car allowance.
+Mr. Murphy is eligible to earn a salary, which is subject to adjustment from time to time in the sole discretion of the Company.